vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-flixmedia.md

 createdAt: "2020-06-03T15:19:51.305Z"
 updatedAt: "2021-10-13T18:37:48.020Z"
 ---
-> 🚧 WARNING
->
-> This app is now supported by ACCT.
+> ⚠️ This app is now supported by ACCT.
 For more information and support, email `support@acct.global`.

 Flixmedia first party integration app.
 The [solution](https://flixmedia.eu/) enhances your website content, capturing retail partners, engaging shoppers, and increasing sale rates.